Alto de l’Angliru is a monstrous mountain climb which made its entrance in the Vuelta a España in 1999.

 The steepest part is 3km from the summit with a gradient of 23.6%

 The steepest part is 3km from the summit with a gradient of 23.6%.
-Don’t get shocked as there is always a solution.
-Get some very low gears installed on your bike and make sure the shifting works properly.
-One mistake can be fatal forcing you to get of your bike or otherwise your will drop down on the asphalt.
+So make sure you got some very low gears installed on your bike and that the shifting works properly.
+Because one mistake can be fatal forcing you to get of your bike or you will drop down on the asphalt.

 The main challenge is finding a rhythm that allows you to recover from the really steep sections

-In total you will climb a distance of 12.5 kilometers from 340 to 1575 meters.
-The first five kilometers does average 7.6%, stiff but not over demanding.
+The first five kilometers is against an average of 7.6%, stiff but not over demanding.
 The sixth kilometer will give you some kind of break with a gradient of 2.1% and a short descent.
-Maybe you can duck into a cafe at this time for a hit of caffeine before the real fun begins.
+Maybe you can go into a cafe at this time for a hit of caffeine before the real fun begins.
 From this point it’s about six kilometers to the top with an average of 13.1%.

 The most common starting points for climbing Angliru are the city of Oviedo and the town of Pola de Lena.
-Both will give you several kilometers to warm up before you hit the slopes of the real climb, although if you leave from Pola de Lena you will have to tackle the tricky Alto de Cordal which has a couple of kilometers averaging over 10% gradient.
-There is a risk of snow, preventing you from reaching the top of Alto de l’Angliru.
-So the summer months are the best when you want to have some kind of guarantee of being able to make it to the top.
-You can opt to ride the cycling event Vuelve el infierno, Carrera Angliru which is a mountain race.
-It’s only13 kilometer, but a hell of a ride it will be.
-It is held in October, so a nice goal at the end of the cycling season to train for.
+Both will give you several kilometers to warm up before you hit the slopes, although if you leave from Pola de Lena you will have to tackle the tricky Alto de Cordal which has a couple of kilometers averaging over 10%.